 Temple University's Center for the Study of Force and Diplomacy is delighted once again to solicit submissions for its annual Edwin H. Sherman Family Prize for Undergraduate Scholarship in Force and Diplomacy.
 The recipient of the Sherman Prize will receive a $1,000 award along with a certificate.

-Papers must be emailed or postmarked no later than Monday, February 27th, 2012.
+Papers must be submitted by the beginning of March 2015.
 Please address electronic submissions and all questions to:

 Mail hard copy submissions to: